Myechyslaw Hryb

-Myechyslaw Ivanavich Hryb (Belarusian: Мечыслаў Іванавіч Грыб, IPA: [mʲɛt͡ʂɨˈslaw iˈvanavʲit͡ʂ ˈɣrɨp]; Russian: Мечислав Иванович Гриб, IPA: [mʲɪtɕɪˈslaf ɨˈvanəvʲɪtɕ ˈɡrʲip].) (born 25 September 1938) is a Belarusian politician who was the second head of state of Belarus from January to July 1994 and the second chairman of the Supreme Council of Belarus of Belarus from 1994 to 1996.
+Myechyslaw Ivanavich Hryb (Мечыслаў Іванавіч Грыб, /be/; Мечислав Иванович Гриб, /ru/; born 25 September 1938) is a Belarusian politician who was the second head of state of Belarus from January to July 1994 and the second chairman of the Supreme Council of Belarus from 1994 to 1996.

 In his capacity as the head of state, Hryb adopted the first Constitution of Belarus.
 He also held the 1994 presidential elections where Alexander Lukashenko replaced him in the new office called president, which became the new head of state office.
 He retained his role continued as a parliamentary speaker.
 Hryb is now a politician in the opposition and a member of the Social-Democratic Party.

 Early life and police career

 Myechyslaw Hryb was born on September 25, 1938, in the village of Sawicze, then part of the Second Polish Republic (now the Dyatlovsky District of the Grodno Oblast), into a peasant family.
 A year later, World War II began, during which his father, Ivan, would die.

 He went to school in Dyatlovo and began working from the seventh grade, first digging peat, then as an auxiliary worker at a construction site.

 In 1959 he graduated from the Lviv State University of Life Safety, and upon returning to Belarus, he worked as a fire inspector for three years and became interested in the investigation of fires and arson.
 He entered the Faculty of Law of the Belarusian State University in absentia.
 He served as a police inspector of the Internal Affairs Department of the Plissky District Executive Committee of the Vitebsk Region.
 From 1962 to 1981, he served in various law enforcement positions in Vitebsk.
 In 1967, he graduated from the Faculty of Law of the Belarusian State University.

 In 1981, he was made head of the Public Order Protection Department of the MVD of the BSSR.
 Four years later, in 1985, he was promoted to Head of the Department of Internal Affairs of the Vitebsk Regional Executive Committee.
 Immediately after his appointment, he headed the investigation of the so-called "Vitebsk Case" on the serial killer and rapist Gennady Mikhasevich.